thomasbattram/thesis/index/thesis.utf8.md

 \caption[(ref:traits-manhattan-scap)]{(ref:traits-manhattan-cap)}(\#fig:traits-manhattan)
 \end{figure}

-Next we estimated the variance (see equation \@ref(eq:r-squared)) captured by each association to gauge the level of covariation between complex traits and DNA methylation.
+Next we estimated the trait variance (see equation \@ref(eq:r-squared)) explained by each association.
+This indicates the predictive performance from EWAS, although it should be noted that winner's curse will artificially inflate the performance, even amongst EWAS with true positive results.

-The total trait variance correlated with DNA methylation (r^2^) at each site varied from 0.0011 to 0.97 with a median of 0.093 (__Figure \@ref(fig:rsq-distribution)__).
+The proportion of trait variance (ranging from 0 to 1) that correlated with DNA methylation (r^2^) at each site varied from 0.0011 to 0.97 with a median of 0.093 (__Figure \@ref(fig:rsq-distribution)__).
 The sum of r^2^ values ranged greatly from 0.0055 to 23,879 (__Figure \@ref(fig:rsq-sum-distribution)__), with a median of 1.2.
-There was evidence that eight studies had a total sum of r^2^ values greater than the mean (FDR < 0.05) and r^2^ values from individual associations from these studies made up the majority of r^2^ values greater than 0.1 (__Figure \@ref(fig:rsq-distribution)__).
-When excluding those studies from the results, the median r^2^ value at individual sites was 0.025.
+There was evidence that 18 studies had a total sum of r^2^ values greater than the mean (FDR < 0.05) and r^2^ values from individual associations from these studies made up the majority of r^2^ values greater than 0.1 (__Figure \@ref(fig:rsq-distribution)__).
+When excluding those studies from the results, the median r^2^ value at individual sites was 0.044.

 (ref:rsq-distribution-cap) __Distribution of r^2^ values across all CpG sites in The EWAS Catalog__.
 Each EWAS can identify multiple differentially methylated positions, each of which will capture some variance of the trait of interest for that EWAS (r^2^). $\sum {r^2}$ is the sum of r^2^ values, the distribution of which is shown in __Figure \@ref(fig:rsq-sum-distribution)__.
-Eight studies were identified for which there was strong evidence that the sum of r^2^ values were greater than the mean across all studies.
+Eighteen studies were identified for which there was strong evidence that the sum of r^2^ values were greater than the mean across all studies.
 All of the differentially methylated positions identified by those studies are highlighted in blue on the plot.

 (ref:rsq-distribution-scap) Distribution of r^2^ values across all CpG sites in The EWAS Catalog